GTFOBins/GTFOBins.github.io/CONTRIBUTING.md

 The optional `version` field must outline any particular OS or executable requirements that enable the corresponding function.

 The `contexts` object can be omitted altogether, in that case `code` is assumed to be about the `unprivileged` context.
-When a context specifies a specialized `code` field, it is used in place of the global value, which can be omitted if all the context specifies a specialization. `description` instances can always be omitted, while ultimately there must be one `code` example for each context, either specialized or inherited.
+When a context specifies a specialized `code` field, it is used in place of the global value, which can be omitted if all the context specifies a specialization. `comment` instances can always be omitted, while ultimately there must be one `code` example for each context, either specialized or inherited.

 ### Functions